clarisse-lau/gcs-synapse-sync/README.md

 ---
 ### To Test:
-1. Place a file in a folder within the bucket
+1. Place a file in a folder within the bucket (folder names may not begin with a number)
 2. Check GC logs to see if the function was triggered and completed successfully
 3. Check Synapse project to see if filehandle was created